 What is required?
 It depends…

-Be aware that fundraising regulations are quite different state-to-state, and that no matter what vehicle your nonprofit is using for fundraising (Twitter, or texting, phone calls, or old-fashioned snail mail, and personal “asks”) if the underlying activity is solicitation – defined as asking for a donation - that's regulated activity in most states.
-This requirement is often a surprise for nonprofits that have previously been unaware of the requirements, so we've gathered resources below to raise awareness about state law requirements and help you navigate the obligations your charitable nonprofit has to raise funds legally and ethically.
+These requirement are often a surprise for nonprofits that have previously been unaware of them, so we've gathered resources on this page to raise awareness about state law requirements and help you navigate the obligations your charitable nonprofit has to raise funds legally and ethically.

-- Some nonprofits hire the accountant/CPA that prepares the nonprofit’s annual report to the IRS, Form 990, to also prepare and submit state charitable registration forms, since much of the information required by states for charitable registration is the same information that the nonprofit reports on its annual report to the IRS, Form 990.
-Other nonprofits outsource this project to a firm that specializes in preparing state registration forms.
-Still other nonprofits prepare the forms using internal staff.
+- Some nonprofits hire the accountant/CPA that prepares the nonprofit’s annual report to the IRS, Form 990, to also prepare and submit state charitable registration forms, since much of the same information is required.
+Other nonprofits outsource this project to a specialized service provider or law firm equipped to prepare state registration forms.
+Still other nonprofits prepare the forms using their own internal staff.

-- For nonprofits seeking to file charitable registration forms in all the states where registration is required, the cost of filing fees plus labor for preparation of the forms can be very costly.
+- For nonprofits seeking to file charitable registration forms in all the states where registration is required, the cost of filing fees plus labor for preparing and submitting the forms can be significant.

-- Many states require not only initial registration but ongoing registrations in subsequent years.
+- Most states require not only initial registration, but annual or bi-annual renewal filings.
 Late fees apply, so be sure to note renewal deadlines.

 - Many state registration forms require signatures by more than one corporate officer, so allow time to collect the necessary signatures well in advance of filing deadlines.

-- If your nonprofit will no longer be soliciting in a state where it had previously registered there may be special filing forms required to “un-register” in that state.
+- If your nonprofit will no longer be soliciting in a state where it had previously registered, there may be special filing forms required to “un-register” in that state.
 If your nonprofit fails to unregister it may be assessed late filing penalties.

 Registration in multiple states

-Someday there may be a single website portal where a nonprofit can submit directly to multiple states all the information required to register for fundraising purposes in multiple states, but until that process exists, charitable nonprofits must submit individual registrations to various state agencies in each of the states where the nonprofit will be soliciting donations.
+Someday there may be a single website portal where a nonprofit can submit directly to multiple states all the information required to register for fundraising purposes, but until that process exists, charitable nonprofits must submit individual registrations to various state agencies in each of the states where the nonprofit will be soliciting donations.

-Some state laws require nonprofits to make an additional filing when working with third-parties such as professional fundraising consultants.
-While registration of the consultant may not be the nonprofit’s direct obligation, it is prudent to verify that your fundraising consultant is registered, if required by state law.
+- Some state laws require nonprofits to make an additional filing when working with third parties such as professional fundraising consultants.

 - State requirements (IRS)